LSAT Prep FAQs

 If a person wants to apply to law school in the Fall, when is the best time to prepare for and take the LSAT?

-Although every law school accepts the results of the December LSAT, because most law schools use a rolling admissions process for reviewing applications, the earlier a candidate can complete their application, the better.
-Thus, the June LSAT is best, followed by the September/October LSAT.
-For applicants still in college, the September/October LSAT often makes the most sense because they can use their summer break to do the lion’s share of their LSAT preparation.
+Although every law school accepts the results of the January LSAT, because most law schools use a rolling admissions process for reviewing applications, the earlier a candidate can complete their application, the better.
+Thus, the LSATs through December are the best.
+For applicants still in college, the August or September LSATs often makes the most sense because they can use their summer break to do the lion’s share of their LSAT preparation.

 What are some of the most common misconceptions about preparing for the LSAT?